Tuition and Fees

 NOTE: Workshops, institutes, and noncredit courses are treated as completely separate sessions.
-Check the Community Education program announcements for the specific noncredit course fees and registration instructions.
+Check the Continuing Education program announcements for the specific noncredit course fees and registration instructions.

 A late registration fee of $25 is imposed if registration has not been completed before the late-registration period begins.